Annual Reminder: Medicare Part D Notices Due to Individuals

-Medicare Part D imposes disclosure requirements on employers that offer group health plans with prescription drug coverage to Medicare-eligible individuals.
+Employers that offer group health plans with prescription drug coverage to Medicare-eligible individuals must comply with Medicare Part D disclosure requirements.

-Plan sponsors must disclose whether their prescription drug coverage is creditable, i.e., whether it is expected to pay as much as or more than standard Medicare Part D coverage.
+These requirements include notifying plan participants whether the employer’s coverage is creditable meaning it is expected to pay as much as or more than standard Medicare Part D coverage.

-- Provide Medicare Part D Creditable Coverage Disclosure Notices to Medicare-eligible individuals by October 15 (before the Medicare Part D annual enrollment period).
+• Provide Medicare Part D Creditable Coverage Disclosure Notices to Medicare-eligible individuals by October 15 (before the Part D annual enrollment period).

-- Complete the online CMS disclosure form by the same date.
+• Submit the CMS Disclosure to CMS Form electronically by the same date.

-Medicare beneficiaries without creditable prescription drug coverage who delay enrollment in Part D may pay late enrollment penalties.
+• Medicare beneficiaries without creditable prescription drug coverage who delay enrollment in Part D may face late enrollment penalties.

-While there are no direct penalties for employers who miss the notice deadline, failure to provide the disclosure could negatively impact employee healthcare decisions and, by extension, affect employee satisfaction with benefits.
+• While employers are not directly penalized for missing the notice deadline, failure to provide disclosures can negatively affect employees’ healthcare decisions and satisfaction with benefits.

 What Is Creditable Coverage?

-Creditable coverage means that the expected amount of paid claims under the group health plan’s prescription drug coverage is at least equal to the standard Medicare Part D benefit.
+Creditable coverage means the expected value of prescription drug benefits under the group health plan is at least equal to the standard Medicare Part D benefit.

-For plans with multiple benefit options (e.g., PPO, HDHP, HMO), each option must be tested separately.
+For plans with multiple options (e.g., PPO, HDHP, HMO), each option must be tested separately.

 Key Steps for Employers

-- Determine if your plan’s prescription drug coverage is creditable or non-creditable.
+• Determine if prescription drug coverage under the plan is creditable or non-creditable.

-- Provide the appropriate disclosure notices to eligible individuals before October 15.
+• Provide the appropriate disclosure notices to Medicare-eligible participants by October 15.

-- Submit the CMS Disclosure to CMS Form electronically by the same deadline.
+• File the CMS Disclosure to CMS Form online by the same date.

 Notification Requirements